Artemmkin/infrastructure-as-code-tutorial/docs/05-terraform.md

 Then add appropriate resources into `main.tf` file.
 Your final version of `main.tf` file should look similar to this (change the ssh key file path, if necessary):

+_Instructor's note 3/29/2020: there is some issue with this Terraform file, resulting in errors of missing required argument and unsupported block type.
+Currently troubleshooting._

 ```
 resource "google_compute_instance" "raddit" {
   name         = "raddit-instance"